tessalt/componentstalk/presentation.md

 # We think our HTML should be dumb, but then we have to do all sorts of shit in JS to make up for it

 ^
+- like DOM querying and shit
 - this makes our code very brittle and tightly-coupled
 - no modularity
 - relies on the dumb markup being a specific way
 - hard to read and maintain
+- implementation details all over the place
 - unnecessarily imperative

 ___